Skip to content

 The best alternatives for self-hosted GitHub Actions runners will heavily depend on your primary requirement:

-GitHub’s official Action runners are best used for short-lived jobs or those that do not require fast CPUs.
+GitHub’s official actions runners are best used for short-lived jobs or those that do not require fast CPUs.
 They boot quickly, making them ideal for smaller, less intensive tasks.
 However, for larger or more CPU-intensive jobs, consider alternative runners due to the slower performance and higher costs of GitHub’s larger runners.
 Be aware that GitHub bills by the minute, even if your job only runs for a few seconds.